HrishikeshBorate/point_cloud_filter/README.md

 Then, click Spacebar key.<br />

 Note: Update the rviz visualization topic to the one corresponding to the topic in step 4.

+Groud points are published on: /ground_points topic. <br />
+Non-ground points are published on: /non_ground_points topic. <br />